miku/pkpy/README.md

 Turn your python code into native packages and ship faster.

 Works with all packages on pypi.
-Works with open source projects hosted on Github and Bitbucket.
+Works with many open source projects hosted on Github and Bitbucket.

-Acts as an DEB/RPM repository.
-Add these package repositories to your system one and start installing python packages just like native packages.
-Boom.

 Problem
 -------